elves/elvish/website/ref/language.md

 ## Pre-Defined Modules

-Namespaces that are not special (i,e. one of the above) are also called **modules**.
-Aside from these special namespaces, Elvish also comes with the following modules:
+Namespaces that are not special (i.e., one of the above) are also called **modules**.
+Aside from the special namespaces in the previous section, Elvish also comes with the following modules:

 -   `edit:` for accessing the Elvish editor.
 This module is available in interactive mode and does not need importing.